a-sansom/customsearch.ai/README.md

 ### Restore(/import) from backup scenario

-Currently when restoring, we will not overwrite any existing configuration with the same name.
+When restoring, we will not overwrite any existing configuration with the same name.
 If an instance already exists with the same name as is being restored, the restored instance will be renamed.

 The general outline of what needs to be done to restore from a previously backed up file is as follows: